fitria-dwi/All-U-Need-Mart-Analysis/README.md

-# All-U-Need Mart Analysis
+# All-U-Need Mart Retail Analysis

-Created by Fitria Dwi Wulandari – March 12, 2024
+_Created by Fitria Dwi Wulandari – March, 2024_

-#### <ins>**Project Background**</ins>
+### **Project Background**
-All-U-Need Mart is a retail company specializing in selling daily necessities with three branches across three cities in Myanmar.
-As the company prepares to welcome the new quarter, the Board of Directors has tasked the Business Intelligence and Data Analysis team with gathering crucial information from the previous period.
-This data will serve as the foundation for formulating strategic initiatives aimed at driving growth, optimizing operations, and enhancing customer satisfaction in the upcoming quarter.
+All-U-Need Mart, a retail company specializing in daily necessities with three branches across three cities in Myanmar, is preparing for the new quarter.
+To formulate strategic initiatives, the company aims to gather crucial information from the previous period.

-#### <ins>**Objectives**</ins>
+### **Objectives**
+This project seeks to drive growth, optimize operations, and enhance customer satisfaction in the upcoming quarter by:
-1. Identified the following four metrics: number of transactions, number of active consumers, total revenue, and total profit
+* Assessing key metrics, including the number of transactions, number of active consumers, total revenue, and total profit.
-2. Identified the sales trends from time to time.
+* Analyzing sales trends over time.
-3. Identified total sales by branch store, product type, and payment method.
+* Evaluating sales performance by branch store, product type, and payment method.
-4. Displayed a list of consumers with membership type, number of transactions and total sales.
+* Displaying a list of consumers with details on membership type, number of transactions, and total sales.
-5. Implemented customer segmentation using RFM analysis.
+* Conducting customer segmentation analysis using RFM (Recency, Frequency, Monetary) analysis.

-#### <ins>**Methodology**</ins>
+### **Methodology**
+#### <code style="color : darkpurple">Data Preparation</code>
+* **Source**: Data obtained from the Business Intelligence Bootcamp at dibimbing.id, containing mart transaction data from Quarter 1 of 2019.
+* **Actions**: Cleaning and preparing the data for analysis, ensuring data quality and consistency.

+#### <code style="color : darkpurple">Data Visualization</code>
-* **Exploratory Data Analysis**: process to discover patterns, spot anomalies, and gain a deeper understanding of the data's characteristics.
+* **Purpose**: Discover patterns, spot anomalies, and gain a deeper understanding of the data's characteristics.
+* **Techniques**: Use of various visualization techniques to explore and understand the data.

+#### <code style="color : darkpurple">Dashboard Creation</code>
-* **Dashboard**: process to present data in a clear and approachable way.
+* **Purpose**: Present data in a clear and approachable way, facilitating decision-making processes.

-#### <ins>**Tools**</ins>
-Python, Tableau.

-#### <ins>**Skill Sets**</ins>
-Data Cleaning, Data Visualization, Customer Segmentation, Dashboard.

-#### <ins>**Dashboard**</ins>
-Click on [this](https://public.tableau.com/views/All-U-NeedMartDashboard/Summary?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link) if you would like to go further to the dashboard.
+#### <code style="color : darkpurple">Tools</code>
+* **Data Analysis and Visualization**: Tableau for creating dashboards and visual representations of the data.

+### **Results**
+The analysis will provide the insights necessary to inform strategic decisions and ensure continued success for All-U-Need Mart.
+Key findings will include trends in sales performance, customer segmentation insights, and actionable recommendations for driving growth and enhancing customer satisfaction.

+### **Future Work**
+* **Extended Analysis**: Include more variables and data sources for a comprehensive understanding of sales and delivery performance.
+* **Model Improvement**: Explore more advanced analytical techniques.

+### Repository Contents
+* [**Dashboard**](https://public.tableau.com/views/All-U-NeedMartDashboard/Summary?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link): Tableau dashboards visualizing the key insights and metrics.

 ![Preview)](https://github.com/fitria-dwi/All-U-Need-Mart-Analysis/assets/74573342/43b4f487-5ec8-49f0-9e28-551473a180d6)